panza238/py_dev_ops/ROADMAP.md

 functions or methods you want to have available in every shell.<br>
 The only thing one has to do in order to use the script is to set the `PYTHONSTARTUP` environment variable.

-_We are setting more environment variables... it might make sense to handle them through a single file in the future..._
+_We are setting more environment variables... it might make sense to start handling them through a single file..._

+### DEBUGGING
+The book mentions `pdb` as a tool to debug Python code.
+It is a very simple, yet powerful tool.
+You won't see much of it in this project because I plan on committing only working code.
+But you can find an example  in `utils/pdb_example.py`.
+Being able to debug code quickly is a great skill to have.
+I highly encouraged you to start using `pdb` as a debugging tool.
+[Here](https://realpython.com/python-debugging-pdb/) you can find a good RealPython post on how to get started.